extemporelang/extemporelang.github.io/_docs/reference/testing.md

 ---
-title: testing
+title: Testing in Extempore
 ---

-# Unit testing in Extempore {#unit-testing-in-extempore}

 Extempore's unit testing library (`libs/core/test.xtm`) provides a few functions/macros for writing unit tests for xtlang code.
-The most important of these is the `xtmtest` macro, which takes (up to) three
+The most important of these is the `xtmtest` macro, which takes (up to) three arguments:
-arguments:

 1.  the xtlang function to test (e.g. a `bind-func`)
 2.  a call to said function